🎤 Micdrop

 When Pipecat is the better choice

-• IoT/embedded: Pipecat has SDKs for ESP32 and other embedded devices.
+• SDKs exist for ESP32 and other embedded devices.

 When Micdrop is the better choice

-Micdrop is designed for a specific, and very common, use case: adding real-time voice AI to a web application.
+Micdrop is built for one use case, and a common one: adding real-time voice AI to a web application.

-• EU data sovereignty: Native integrations with Mistral (LLM), Gladia (STT), and Gradium (TTS) for a fully sovereign French AI stack.
+• Native integrations with Mistral (LLM and STT), Gladia (STT) and Gradium (STT and TTS) make a fully French stack possible.

 Getting started